MoumitaSaha18/vw_used_car_analysis/README.md

 7. Histogramic Analysis for VW Used Cars Based on Year, Price, Mileage and mpg
 8. Probabilistic Analysis of VW used Cars for Price and Mileage
-9. Distributive Analysis of VW used cars Price for fuelType
-10. Boxxplot for VW cars pricce and mileage analysis based on fuelType and transmission respectively
+9. Distributive Analysis of VW used cars Price for fuelType 10.Boxplot for VW cars pricce and mileage analysis based on fuelType and transmission respectively

 Dataset Source: https://www.kaggle.com/aishwaryamuthukumar/cars-dataset-audi-bmw-ford-hyundai-skoda-vw